Housing Benefit: Changes in your circumstances

 - You claim any other benefit (including Income Support and Job Seekers Allowance)

-- Your capital / savings increase (unless they remain under £6,000)
+- Your capital and/or savings increase (unless they remain under £6,000)

 - You start or stop receiving Child Benefit for a child